-Previously, Sonnet 4's 1M context was in public beta with a 2x input price multiplier for prompts exceeding 200K tokens.
-Opus didn't have 1M context at all.
+Sonnet 4's 1M context previously carried a 2x input price multiplier for prompts exceeding 200K tokens during public beta.
+Opus 4.6 lacked 1M context entirely.

-Now both flagship models get the full 1M window at their standard rates:
+Both flagship models now offer the full 1M window at their standard rates:

 | Model | Input Price | Output Price | Context Window |